Aspen-AI/LLMTest_NeedleInAHaystack/AWARITY_README.md

 npm install -g @awarity/awareness npm install -g @awarity/avalanche

-"location of npm's installed files can be determined by for local: \"npm -ls\" or global: \"npm -ls -g\""
+location of npm's installed files can be determined by for local: "npm -ls" or global: "npm -ls -g""

 ```

 ---

 1. You must be a member of the Awarity NPM organization first.
 Create an NPM account, if necessary, and ping Steve for access.